 Users of Amazon’s popular LoveFilm DVD postal service were shocked to learn that it closed down at the end of October 2017.
 What are the UK alternatives to LoveFilm, and which should you switch to?
-We test the very similar Cinema Paradiso disc subscription service to see if LoveFilm users should switch.
+We test the very similar Cinema Paradiso DVD and Blue-ray disc subscription service to see if LoveFilm users should switch.

 LoveFilm was a DVD-by-mail subscription service that rented out physical discs of movies and TV boxsets – sent to and from the user by pre-paid post.
 Amazon told users that they will "not be billed ... after 30th September 2017, and can continue to enjoy the service until it closes on 31st October 2017" - presumably with a Halloween DVD...

 Now its loyal users have received their last LoveFilm disc and the ability to work through their rental wish list, so it's time to find an alternative to LoveFilm's service.
 Relax, we think we've found it!